software-challenge/player_python/README.md

 > **Be warned!** This package is currently experimental and has still a few known bugs.
 But please try it out and let us know if anything comes up.

-> *Besides that is this README not completely up to date and will be edited in the next few days.*

 This repository contains the Python package for the [Software-Challenge Germany](https://www.software-challenge.de), a programming competition for students.
 The students have to develop an artificial intelligence that plays and competes against other opponents in an annually changing game.